shail703/Secured-Medical-System/README.md

 Objectives :

-Nowadays many of us uses cloud computing in healthcar.But by this,transaction rate is being reduced.
+Nowadays many of us uses cloud computing in healthcare.But by this,transaction rate is being reduced.
 Despite the benefits of cloud computing, the issues are also very immense.
-It is reported that data privacy is a the main concern for the utilization of cloud computing in the healthcare industry.
+It is reported that data privacy is the main concern for the utilization of cloud computing in the healthcare industry.
 Cloud computing can cause poor encryption key management because it is a multi-tendency management system.
 That’s why blockchain technology is employed to make system more efficient and more secured.

 Key Features :